torchnyu/blog/_posts/2019-08-17-nyu-cas-cs-guide.md

 NYU has a lot going for it: world class faculty, an amazing location in a top tier tech city, and a plethora of tech companies in the vicinity.
-At the same time, NYU doesn't quite have the same benefit that schools like MIT, Berkeley or CMU offer.
+At the same time, NYU doesn't offer quite the same benefits that schools like MIT, Berkeley or CMU do.
 Our recruiting scene isn't as active; our tech community not as vibrant and our course options not as deep.
 How does an ambitious, driven CS major such as yourself surmount these problems?
 How do you show up your jerk friend who got into MIT?
 Well read on to find out!

 # Get A Damn Job